JannisX11/blockbench-plugins/plugins/geckolib_model_importer/about.md

 - **Several textures** are packed into a single atlas, because GeckoLib wants one.
 - **Merged meshes** are split back into separate cubes automatically.
 - **Animations** are carried over, including rotation and position channels.
+- **Customizable Player Models** can be written out instead: the same import, saved as a `.cpmproject`.

+## Customizable Player Models

+*File → Customizable Player Models from ZIP (glTF + texture)* runs the same import and then asks the three things a player skin needs and a GeckoLib model does not: how tall the model should be in player pixels, which bone belongs to which part of the player, and what each animation becomes — a vanilla pose (`walking`, `sneaking`, `sleeping`…) or a gesture.

+The size is asked separately because CPM measures in player pixels, 32 of them head to toe, while a downloaded model arrives in whatever units its author used.
+The bone mapping is offered as a guess by name rather than applied silently: on a model already rigged like a player it needs no corrections, and on anything else a silent guess is worse than none.

+A Blockbench project is created alongside the export, so the result can be looked at, and the report states the encoded size against CPM's 30 kB budget for a local model.

 ## What it cannot do